Julia Edwards

-Julia Edwards (1933 – May 24, 2017) was a Trinidadian dancer and choreographer.
-Known as the "Queen of Limbo" or "First Lady of Limbo", she was responsible for popularizing limbo dancing as a performance in the 1950s and early 1960s, and inventing many of its variations.
+Julia Edwards (1933 – 24 May 2017) was a Trinidadian dancer and choreographer.
+Known as the "Queen of Limbo" or "First Lady of Limbo", she was responsible for popularizing limbo dancing as a performance in the 1950s and early 1960s, and for inventing many of its variations.

 Biography

-Edwards was born in Port of Spain and educated at Tranquillity Girls' School.
+Edwards was born in Port of Spain, Trinidad, and educated at Tranquillity Girls' School.
 She began dancing in 1947, when her brother Irwin introduced her to Boscoe Holder's dance troupe.
 The group was later taken over by Boscoe's brother Geoffrey Holder.
 When he left in 1953 for a career as actor and dancer in the United States, Edwards formed her own troupe, the Julia Edwards Dance Group.
 She was described as a "folk choreographer", without any professional training, but devised "amazing routines that would astound people locally and globally".

 The limbo dance was originally performed at wakes, with the bar at its lowest at the start and steadily raised each successive night to symbolise the deceased person's rise to heaven.
 Edwards turned the dance into a choreographed and competitive performance by reversing the process, with the bar steadily being lowered to show the dancer's suppleness.
 Working with costume designer Helen Humphrey and promoter and organiser Holly Betaudier, Edwards introduced the song "I want somebody to limbo like me" and helped promote the dance as a popular entertainment and tourist attraction.
 Her dance group performed at many hotels, clubs and restaurants in Trinidad.
 In 1957, after being seen performing at the Miramar club, Edwards took part with dancer "Stretch" Cox and other members of her troupe in the movie Fire Down Below starring Rita Hayworth and Robert Mitchum, which helped popularize the dance internationally.
 Edwards helped choreograph Hayworth's performance.